-You should also consider that once the worst part of a kennel cough is over, your pet may still experience occasional coughing over the next four to six weeks while the trachea recovers.
+You should also consider that once the worst part of a kennel cough is over, your pet may still experience occasional coughing over the next four to six weeks while the airway recovers.

 Natural Cough Remedies Prevention in Dogs

-Dog owners can help prevent their dog from contracting a kennel cough by applying the available vaccine for the Bordetella bacterium, which is one of the most common agents to cause a kennel cough.
+Pet parents can help prevent their dog from contracting kennel cough by applying the available vaccine for the Bordetella bacterium, which is one of the most common agents to cause a kennel cough.
 This vaccine is available in injectable, oral, or intranasal forms, and it is usually given in two doses that are two to four weeks apart, followed by a booster shot every six months to a year.

-However, owners should note that it's not 100 percent effective and dogs can still suffer from a kennel cough even after being vaccinated.
-Because, although the Bordetella vaccine can stop most cases of a kennel cough, there are other cases that are caused by other agents, including the canine adenovirus type 2, canine parainfluenza virus, canine respiratory coronavirus, and mycoplasmas.
+However, pet parents should note that it's not 100 percent effective and dogs can still suffer from kennel cough even after being vaccinated.
+Because, although the Bordetella vaccine can stop most cases of kennel cough, there are other cases that are caused by other agents, including the canine adenovirus type 2, canine parainfluenza virus, canine respiratory coronavirus, and mycoplasmas.